vdthakur/Data-Analysis-and-Regression-Modeling/README.md

 ## Introduction

 This project involves analyzing and modeling the **Combined Cycle Power Plant** dataset to predict the net hourly electrical energy output (EP) using four environmental predictors.
 The models explored include linear regression, polynomial regression, interaction-based regression, and k-nearest neighbor (KNN) regression.
+This project was done as part of an assignment for my graduate Machine Learning course.

 ---